Inverness Caledonian Thistle F.C.: Relegation and the Scottish Championship (2017–2024)

 At the start of the 2022–23 season, Inverness brought in five new signings and a season-long loan.
-Daniel MacKay was loaned back to his boyhood club from Hibs.
+Daniel MacKay was loaned back to his boyhood club from Hibernian.
 The other signings were Max Ram, Steven Boyd, Zak Delaney, Nathan Shaw and the return of George Oakley.

 In July 2022, Inverness made it out of the League Cup group stages for the first time since 2016, before being beaten 4–0 in the following round by Motherwell.